andersju/sou-dataskydd/README.md

 them into an SQLite database, and ingests said documents into Elasticsearch;  and a single-file Flask app for the web service.
 As of now the code approximately "quick weekend project" quality, but perhaps that will change.

+**NOTE:** At the time of hacking this together I wasn't aware of KB's [SOU 1922-1999 dataset](https://data.kb.se/datasets/2015/02/sou/)
+(available as a torrent), nor of the text dumps of said SOUs from [SOUhack](https://github.com/Kungbib/SOUhack), hence the scraping and downloading/extracting of PDFs.
+Using the ready-made text dumps would've avoided this very time-consuming part.

 ## Requirements

 * Python 3.6+